harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 On cycle, you can are taking supraphysiological doses of Testosterone.
 When you are doing this transition into PCT you may either choose to continue with your supraphysiological doses or drop your Testosterone down to TRT doses (80-200 mg/week).

-## Very Long Ester Testosterone &amp; PCT Transition
+## Very Long Ester Testosterone & PCT Transition

 If you are using Sustanon or Testosterone Undecanote, you may want to transition into a shorter ester to make the waiting period for the Decanoate or Undecanoate ester to clear.
 Otherwise, due to the ester, it will get rid of the exogenous Testosterone much slower and with that it will be releasing VERY small minuscule amounts that will get very low at the end and will not be optimal.
 Due to this using a Testosterone Enanthate or Propionate could be very beneficial to you, your well being, and allowing the most successful PCT possible (you wouldn't want to start early wile the compound is still aiding in suppression).

 ## Important Metabolites Note

 The table above is just the time the compound itself will be low enough to start PCT.
-This does not take into account for metabolites that have been found to have a correlation to LH &amp; FSH recovery—particularly, in one study involving Nandrolone Decanoate.^(23)
+This does not take into account for metabolites that have been found to have a correlation to LH & FSH recovery—particularly, in one study involving Nandrolone Decanoate.^(23)

 In the study researchers found that even after six months LH and FSH were both still repressed.
 The recovery of LH and FSH was correlated to the urinary level of the nandrolone metabolite 19-norandrosterone (19-NA).
 19-NA was detectable for several months after the last nandrolone administration, and there was a large inter-individual variation in the excretion rate.
-Some individuals still tested positive (&gt;2 ng/mL) even one year after their last nandrolone dose and still sustained suppression of LH and FSH during that time.
+Some individuals still tested positive (>2 ng/mL) even one year after their last nandrolone dose and still sustained suppression of LH and FSH during that time.
 Limitations are that this study did not state a post cycle therapy was used by any of the steroid users.
 We do not know much a proper PCT would have sped up recovery.

 **This could very well happen in other compounds as well.
 Be sure to get post PCT blood work to ensure recovery.**